Office of the Ombudsman

 - Confidentiality – The Office of the Ombudsman will not voluntarily disclose to anyone outside of its office any information a person provides in confidence or the person's identity—unless provided express permission to do so.
 We may need to share information if there is a threat of imminent risk or serious harm or when legal requirements require FINRA to take action.

-Please review the FINRA Ombudsman Frequently Asked Questions for additional information.
+Please review the FINRA Ombudsman Frequently Asked Questions or read the Office of the Ombudsman 2013 Report for additional information.

 Contact the Ombudsman

 - Upon conclusion of your contact with the Office of the Ombudsman, if you have feedback on your interaction, please take our brief, anonymous survey.
 All information you provide is strictly confidential and will not be attributed to you in any way.